Crystal FitzSimons, Interim President

 Nomi Small

-Nomi joined FRAC in March 2020 as the network and events coordinator.
+Nomi joined FRAC in March 2020 as the Network and Events Coordinator.
+She now serves as the Network and Events Manager.
 In this role, she coordinates and supports FRAC’s network of anti-hunger advocates and manages logistics for FRAC’s events.

 Prior to her current role, she was FRAC’s communications coordinator.
 In her previous role, she was responsible for maintaining and updating the FRAC’s website, wrote and distributed the weekly FRAC News Digest, and provided technical assistance for FRAC’s webinars.
 Before joining FRAC, Nomi interned with the Oklahoma Food Banks in their Advocacy and Public Policy Department.
 She also worked as a Park Ranger with the U.S. Army Corps of Engineers at the Cape Cod Canal.